 - Add the butter, then rub in with your fingers until the mix looks like fine crumbs.
-Stir in the caster sugar.
+Stir in the caster sugar or cheese.

 - Put the milk into a jug and heat in the microwave for about 45 secs until warm, but not hot.
 Add the vanilla extract.

 - Make a well in the dry mix, then add the liquid and combine it quickly with a cutlery knife – it will seem pretty wet at first.